Trondheim Chamber Music Festival 24. SEPTEMBER-1. OCTOBER 2023

 Travel/accomodation

 Trondheim is a lively and buzzing university city.
 It’s Norway’s third-biggest city and was once the medieval Norwegian capital founded more than 1000 years ago by King Olav Trygvasson.
-Trondheim is today well known for its rich medieval history, historical wooden architecture and a rich cultural scene.
+Trondheim is today well known for its rich medieval history, historical wooden architecture, and a rich cultural scene.
 Trondheim can also offer an active holiday with mountains close by as well as sea activities.

 Getting here

 Situated in central Norway, Trondheim is easily accessible whatever your choice of transportation would be.
 By plane you will land at Trondheim's modern airport at Værnes (32 km from the city).
-If you come by train you can relax and look at the unique Norwegian countryside.
-If you are coming from the south of Norway you can drive through the majestic Dovre mountains.
-Another special way to visit Trondheim is by the coastal express which will give you a chance to experience Norway's spectacular coast line.
+If you come by train, you can relax and look at the unique Norwegian countryside.
+If you are coming from the south of Norway, you can drive through the majestic Dovre mountains.
+Another special way to visit Trondheim is by the coastal express which will give you a chance to experience Norway's spectacular coastline.

 Accomodation